hellenike/textbook/docs/topics/aorist/index.md

 #### Aorist Passive Indicative

-You may see somewhere the reference to "first" and "second" aorists in the aorist passive, but for most purposes, that is a complication we need not be concerned with.
-All sixth principal parts can be used the same way to form aorist passive forms.
+In the the same way, the sixth principal parts can be used to form aorist passive forms.

 - (1) Drop the first singular ending -ην from the sixth principal part and remove the accent: